aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 [jsii]: https://aws.github.io/jsii

-### Can I opt packages out of the public instance of CDK Construct Hub?
+### Can I opt packages out of the public instance of Construct Hub?

 There is currently no self-service way to un-list a package from the CDK Construct Hub.
-If you would like your package to be removed from the public instance of CDK Construct Hub, please file an issue in GitHub.
+If you would like your package to be removed from the public instance of Construct Hub, please file an issue in GitHub.
 You will be required to prove ownership of the package(s) you are requesting un-listing for.

-### Can I trust all constructs listed on CDK Construct Hub?
+### Can I trust all constructs listed on Construct Hub?

-CDK Construct Hub does not perform a comprehensive audit of packages it indexes.
+Construct Hub does not perform a comprehensive audit of packages it indexes.
-You should not trust packages found via the CDK Construct Hub any differently from packages found via other package search tools or registries, such as npmjs.com, Maven Central, PyPI, NuGet, etc.
+You should not trust packages found via the Construct Hub any differently from packages found via other package search tools or registries, such as npmjs.com, Maven Central, PyPI, NuGet, etc.